ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Reproducibility and Implementation Details

 \subsection{Dataset and Evaluation Protocol (M2E2)}

-\paragraph{Dataset.} We evaluate on the M2E2 benchmark, where each instance is a news document paired with a single image.
+\textbf{Dataset.} We evaluate on the M2E2 benchmark, where each instance is a news document paired with a single image.
 The dataset uses a fixed event schema with 8 event types and 15 argument roles, and contains 245 documents in total, including 1,297 textual events, 391 visual events, and 309 coreferenced multimedia events.

-\paragraph{Event schema.} Table~\ref{tab:m2e2_schema} summarizes the event types and their role inventories.
+\textbf{Event schema.} Table~\ref{tab:m2e2_schema} summarizes the event types and their role inventories.

-\paragraph{Evaluation settings.} Following prior work, we report results under three settings: (i) \emph{textual} (events grounded in text), (ii) \emph{visual} (events grounded in the image), and (iii) \emph{multimedia} (cross-modal/coreferenced events).
+\textbf{Evaluation settings.} Following prior work, we report results under three settings: (i) \emph{textual} (events grounded in text), (ii) \emph{visual} (events grounded in the image), and (iii) \emph{multimedia} (cross-modal/coreferenced events).
 In the \emph{visual} setting, event mentions are evaluated without textual triggers; we predict the event type and grounded visual arguments.
+For clarity, the \emph{multimedia} setting evaluates a single cross-modal event record in which the textual and visual arguments are assembled as evidence for the same coreferenced event instance, rather than scored as two independent unimodal predictions.

-\paragraph{Metrics.} We follow the official M2E2 evaluation script and report Precision (P), Recall (R), and F1 for (i) \emph{Event Mention} and (ii) \emph{Argument Role}.
+\textbf{Metrics.} We follow the official M2E2 evaluation script and report Precision (P), Recall (R), and F1 for (i) \emph{Event Mention} and (ii) \emph{Argument Role}.
 An event is correct if it matches the gold event type and the required mention fields under the corresponding setting.
 An argument is correct if the role label matches and the argument grounding matches the gold annotation (text span for textual arguments; bounding box for visual arguments).
 For visual arguments, a predicted box is considered correct if its IoU with the gold box is at least 0.5.
+For textual fields, matching is performed on extractive spans after a final normalization pass that maps triggers and text arguments to minimal contiguous surface substrings in $T$; this pass does not alter event type, argument role, or event-argument membership.
+Controlled fairness details for generative methods (shared vision tool, unified JSON contract, and modality-integrity constraints) are provided later in this appendix.